ktgw0316/LightZone/macosx/BUILD-macosx.md

 ## Build instructions for LightZone with Ant (if you're not using Eclipse)
 If you're using Eclipse, skip this section.

-- Make sure gcc, git, and ant are installed.
+- Make sure command-line tools, clang-omp, git, and ant are installed.
 - Make sure your default java version is set in the Java Preferences app.
 - Set the JAVA_HOME environment variable to /Library/Java/Home
 - cd to LightZone/macosx in the source folder.